sethiyasanskar63/sethiyasanskar63-Graded-Coding-Assignment-1-FOP/README.md

                Sathyanarayana Gundoji,
                Shreshth Mishra

-#This package contains 2 packages:
+#This project contains 2 packages:
   1. Controller: This package contains the main class.
   2. Department: This package contains the all the department classes including the SuperDepartment class.